openstack/openstack-ansible/doc/source/install-guide/overview-osa.rst

 into Linux containers (LXC).

-This documentation is intended for deployers, and walks through an OpenStack-Ansible installation for a test and production environments.
+This documentation is intended for deployers, and walks through an OpenStack-Ansible installation for a test environment and production environment.

 Ansible
 ~~~~~~~